Frawley Law

-The Frawley Law, passed in 1911, was an early New York state law regulating boxing.
-It existed from 1911 to 1917.
+The Frawley Law, passed in 1911, was a New York state law regulating boxing, which existed from 1911 to 1917.

 History

 The Frawley Law was named after New York Senator James J. Frawley who proposed a similar bill as the New York Senate finance committee chairman in 1903.
 Local Democratic politicians continued to push for reform of boxing in 1911.

 The Frawley bill was enacted by the New York State Legislature and signed into law by the Governor of New York John Alden Dix on July 26, 1911.
 The measure established New York as the first state to officially recognize boxing as a legitimate sport.
 Boxing, once privately controlled, came under state supervision with the creation of the New York State Athletic Commission.
 Three commissioners were granted full power to set rules for boxing bouts.
 Initially, commissioners served without salaries, but the succeeding commission was granted $3,000 each in 1915.

 The Frawley Law outlawed prize fights but permitted regulated boxing in athletic clubs legally licensed by the commission, with a $10,000 bond required.

 To curb brutality and potential corruption, bouts were capped at ten rounds, eight-ounce gloves were mandated, and a "no-decision" clause was enforced—meaning any fight that went the full distance would officially have no winner.
 Still, reporters often named their own victors, creating what became known as "newspaper decisions."
 Glove breaking and heavy bandaging were banned.
 Promoters lost the power to select referees, which was now handled by the commission.
 Fighters had to weigh in at 3 p.m., within six pounds of each other, and pass a medical exam.
 A ringside inspector and physician monitored each match, which referees could stop if it became uneven.